 \section{Conclusion}

-Current Large Language Models remain unfit for unsupervised clinical deployment. across all scales and architectures that were evaluated, as all models evaluated exhibited some level of hallucination, and with up to one in five responses annotated as hallucinated content from our Experimental 1 results.
-We found that Inverse or completeness (list) oriented QA templating is the most effective method for eliciting hallucinations from models, and because every generated item requires a clinician’s time to detect and/or correct hallucinated content, verification rather than an automated pipeline dominates the real cost of the automatic genration process by more than an order of magnitude.
-Until verification can be automated with reliability comparable to expert review, no Large Language Models, nor any pipeline containing a Large Language Model, nor any system that relies somehow on a Large Language Model can be used in a high-risk scenario ( such as within medicine) without effective human-expert oversight, and this human-expert oversight is the cost-prohibitive factor for the deployment of the Large Language Models and systems that contain Large Language Models for the medical domain.
+Current Large Language Models remain unfit for unsupervised clinical deployment across all scales and architectures that were evaluated, as all models evaluated exhibited some level of hallucination, with up to one in five responses annotated as hallucinated content from our Experimental 1 results.
+We find that hallucination proved undetectable, as 98.8\% of responses received maximal plausibility ratings from clinicians, yet the plausibility of a response was nearly independent of whether it was hallucinated, leaving a non-expert reader no reliable cue to tell a faithful answer from an unfaithful one.
+We found that Inverse or completeness (list) oriented QA templating is the most effective method for eliciting hallucinations from models.
+Additionally, because every generated item requires a clinician’s time to detect and/or correct hallucinated content, verification rather than an automated pipeline dominates the real cost of the automatic generation process by more than an order of magnitude.